Will Smith Player Props: Dodgers vs. White Sox

-Will Smith -- .237 average over his past 10 games -- will be in action for the Los Angeles Dodgers against the Chicago White Sox, with Mike Clevinger on the hill, on June 14 at 10:10 PM ET.
+On Thursday, Will Smith (batting .237 in his past 10 games) and the Los Angeles Dodgers play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 10:10 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the White Sox.
+He hit a home run while going 1-for-4 in his previous game against the White Sox.

 Will Smith Game Info & Props vs. the White Sox